lowlighter/metrics/README.md

 * `src/query.graphql` is the GraphQL query which is sent to GitHub API
 * `src/style.css` contains the style for the generated svg image metrics
 * `src/template.svg` contains the structure of the generated svg image metrics
+* `src/plugins/*` contains various additional plugins which can add additional informations in generated metrics
 * `action/index.mjs` contains the GitHub action code
 * `action/dist/index.js` contains compiled the GitHub action code
 * `utils/*` contains various utilitaries for build